-Today, there are new demands on risk management to act as an enabler for better organizational and business decisions.
-However, outdated traditional models don’t support those organizations or business units that operate and indeed thrive under inherently higher risk conditions.
+Today, there are new demands on risk management to act as an enabler for better organisational and business decisions.
+However, outdated traditional models don’t support those organisations or business units that operate and indeed thrive under inherently higher risk conditions.
 At 4C Strategies we have developed a new model that empowers risk owners and challenges senior management to look at risks from a different perspective.
 And the results speak for themselves as enterprises begin to see new opportunities and improved financial returns.

-Hi Ansgar, can you tell us why risk management is important.
+Hi Ansgar, can you tell us why risk management is important?